 Some People Believe That Photographs Take Energy From the Deities

 Although this is not as common as other reasons for not allowing photography in temples, it is still true in some cases.
 Some people believe that taking a photograph of a deity captures part of its power and energy.
 They believe that taking these photos reduces the power of the deity.

 What Kinds of Temples Are There?

 A temple is a place that is built for worship.
 Different religions use different names for their temples.
 For example, Christians call their places of worship churches.
 The Jewish temple is called a synagogue, and the temple of Islam is called a mosque.
-There are temples for Hindu and Buddhists as well, and they are usually called temples.
+There are temples for Hindus and Buddhists as well, and they are usually called temples.